top of page

 Risk assessment should be included in the IA.
 It ensures that potential hazards which may arise during the experiment have been identified and precautions installed.
 It also ensures that if someone were to repeat the experiment, they are also aware of the dangers.

 The experiments should all be ethical.
-Hence, environmental considerations should be addressed to show that ethical considerations were taken into account and methods were implemented to ensure the environment was not harmed.
+Hence environmental considerations should be addressed to show that ethical considerations were taken into account and methods of were implemented to ensure the environment was not harmed.

 All variables should be discussed in the report.
 This includes independent, dependent and controlled variables.
-When listing the variables, it should be discussed how they were controlled and why they should be controlled.
-This increases personal engagement, as it shows the marker that there was constant reflection being conducted.
+When listing the variables, it should be discussed how they were controlled and why they should be controlled This increased personal engagement as it shows the marker that there was constant reflection being conducted.

 Qualitative and Quantitative